-A few years ago, one of my dogs (Tommy) was diagnosed with a collapsed trachea, and recently, one of my other dogs (Nacho) has been diagnosed with it too.
-Although it isn’t a nice condition for them to have, there are things you can do to make their life easier.
+A few years ago, one of my dogs, Tommy was diagnosed with a collapsed trachea, and recently, one of my other dogs, Nacho has been diagnosed with it too.
+A collapsed trachea in dogs isn’t a nice condition for them to have, there are things you can do to make their life easier.

 What is a collapsed trachea?

-The first symptom of a collapsed trachea is a dry coughing sound, that sounds very much like a goose honk.
-From this, the cough can become more persistent, especially after the dog has been playing, running or has anything placed around it’s trachea, such as if the collar is pulled.
+The first symptom of a order Ivermectin mastercard collapsed trachea in dogs is a dry coughing sound, that sounds very much like a goose honk.
+From this, the cough can become more persistent, especially after the dog has been playing, running or has anything placed around its trachea, such as if the collar is pulled.
 It usually progresses further, and the dog can gag whilst eating or drinking.
 In severe cases, dogs can turn blue and pass out if they become excitable.
 Due to the strain on trying to breathe, dogs can develop secondary heart disease.

 How is it diagnosed?

 If you feel your dog has any of the above symptoms, you need to take them to see your vet.
 An x-ray is usually taken to locate the tracheal collapse, however, further diagnostics may be necessary.
 A fluoroscopy is usually preformed which is a procedure where moving body structures can be studied.
 It is usually done whilst a contrast dye moves along the part of the body being examined.
 A continual X-Ray is passed through the body and is sent to a video monitor to be looked at in more detail.